Golden Globe winners 2020: See the full list - Local News 8

 Golden Globe winners 2020: See the full list

-The 77th Golden Globe Awards, honoring the best in television in film, will be presented Sunday.
+The 77th Golden Globe Awards, honoring the best in television and film, were presented Sunday.

 Television: